pedroborges/kirby-fuzzy-search/readme.md

 site()->index()->fuzzySearch($query, '*|authorName|-date');
 ```

-The above will include all fields but `date` along with `$page->authorName()`, in case it's a custom page method or page model method.
+In this example, all fields but the `date` field will be searched on. `$page->authorName()` will be used if it is either a custom page method or page model method.

 ## Installation